8 Strength & Endurance Principles for Enduro and Motocross

 Principle #2: Focus on achieving positive results in the least amount of time.

 Before anything else, you are a rider.
 Which means you don’t have the time to spend two hours in a gym, six days a week.
-Focus on getting the workout completed as soon as possible, and then turn your attention to more important matters, such as putting in more riding time.
+Focus on getting the workout completed as soon as possible, and then turn your attention to more pressing matters, such as putting in more riding time.

 Principle #3: Focus on total body and multi-joint workouts.